Therapeutic support + real world skills.

 If I do not go to college can I still stay in IL?

 - Yes.
 You have the option to work full time, go to school full time, or do both part-time.
 College is not for everyone and success can be defined in many ways.
-This is something that Necco fully understands and appreciates that individuals CAN be successful without a college degree.
+Necco fully understands and appreciates that individuals CAN be successful without a college degree.

 If I have a child, does that child have to be committed to the state as well?

-- No. This is an option.
-However, there are many financial benefits that are associated with having a child that remains committed.
-If you chose to not have your child remain committed, you do not receive any financial assistance from Necco Independent Living.
-At times, DCBS will make that decision for you depending on concerns, stability, and current situation.
-This is a conversation to have with your DCBS worker.
+- No. While there are many financial benefits associated with having a child that remains committed, it is not a requirement.
+If you chose not to have your child stay committed, you do not receive any financial assistance from Necco Independent Living.
+At times, DCBS will make that decision for you depending on concerns, stability, and current situation which is a conversation to have with your DCBS worker.